Przasnysz: World War II

 In the first days of the German invasion of Poland, which started World War II in September 1939, heavy fighting occurred nearby, between the Mazowiecka Cavalry Brigade under the command of Colonel Jan Karcz and the Germans.
 Afterwards the town was occupied by Germany and annexed directly into the Third Reich.
 It was renamed Praschnitz.

-On September 10, 1939, the Einsatzgruppe V entered the town to commit various crimes against the populace.
+On 10 September 1939 the Einsatzgruppe V entered the town to commit various crimes against the populace.
 It immediately carried out mass searches of Polish offices, courts and organizations, arrested dozens of Poles, and expelled 70 Jews.
 The German police established a prison for Poles in the town, and a special court.
 In October and November 1939, the Germans executed 11 Poles at the local cemetery.
 Families of the victims were expelled to the so-called General Government.
 Local teachers and school principals were among Polish teachers and principals murdered in the Mauthausen concentration camp.
 18 Poles from the town and county were murdered by the Russians in the Katyn massacre in 1940, including pre-war starosta Zygmunt Młot-Przepałkowski and the chief of the local police Zygmunt Pampuch.
-On December 3–4, 1940, the German gendarmerie expelled around 500 Poles, including old, ill and disabled people, who were then held for several days in a camp in Działdowo and afterwards deported in freight trains to the Kraków District of the General Government.
+On 3–4 December 1940 the German gendarmerie expelled around 500 Poles, including old, ill and disabled people, who were then held for several days in a camp in Działdowo and afterwards deported in freight trains to the Kraków District of the General Government.
 A penal "education" forced labour camp was operated in the town from 1941 to 1943.
 There was a high death rate in the camp due to hunger, diseases, tortures and executions.

 Despite such circumstances, Poles still managed to organize an underground resistance movement.
-On December 17, 1942, the Germans hanged five local leaders of Home Army at the main square.
+On 17 December 1942 the Germans hanged five local leaders of Home Army at the main square.

-Shortly after the Soviet Army seized the city on January 18, 1945, the NKVD began mass arrests and deportations of Polish patriots.
+On 17 January 1945, the retreating Germans deported 31 malnourished Polish prisoners from Przasnysz to Mława, then to Działdowo, Rypin, Sierpc and eventually Płock, where they were massacred on 19 January along with other Poles from Płock by the Gestapo.
+Shortly after the Soviet Army seized the city on 18 January 1945, the NKVD began mass arrests and deportations of Polish patriots.
 The town then was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.

 Recent times

 In the years 1945–1951, numerous armed units of the anti-communist underground operated near Przasnysz.

 In the 1960s, the rapid development of the city began, slowed as a result of the administrative reform of 1975.
 In 1966, a branch of Zakład Aparatury Gospodarcza im.
 Georgi Dimitrov, where lightning arrestors were produced.
 For the needs of this plant, a school complex was established to house a vocational school and technical college.

-Since January 1, 1999, Przasnysz is the seat of the county in the Masovian Voivodeship.
+Since 1 January 1999 Przasnysz is the seat of the county in the Masovian Voivodeship.